nextgis/docs_toolbox/source/tools.rst

 Split into equal parts
 ----------------------

-Split polygon layer into equal parts.
+Tool splits all objects of polygon layer into parts with equal area.

 Inputs:

-* Source shapefile.
-Zipped polygonal shapefile for splitting.
-* Density shapefile.
-Layer for density accounting  when splitting in zipped shapefile format.
+* Shapefile - polygon layer to be splitted.
+Should be in ESRI Shapefile format and packed in ZIP-archive.
-* Number of parts.
-The number of parts into which to split source shapefile.
+* Number of parts - specify, into how many parts source Shapefile should be splitted.

 Outputs:

-* Polygons with approximately equal area.
+* ZIP-archive with modified Shapefile, where initial polygons are splitted into specified number of parts with equal area, and each part is an individual polygon itself.

 Launch tool: https://toolbox.nextgis.com/operation/split_to_equal